naokoski/coLCA/README.md

 selectcion statistics and outputs them as a dataframe for easy comparison; the function also compares each model of k classes to the model of k+1 classes using the Lo-Mendell-Rubin Likelihood Ratio Test that is not available in poLCA.
+The Lo-Mendell-Rubin Likelihood Ratio Test is estimated using the tidyLPA package.

 It is common, when performing Latent Class Analysis, that the researcher will estimate a number of models each with an additional class, which